julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, March 11, 2025.
+Wednesday, March 12, 2025.
 Quote of the day:

-> "Courage stands halfway between cowardice and rashness, one of which is a lack, the other an excess of courage." - Plutarch
+> "Everyone enjoys doing the kind of work for which he is best suited." - Napoleon Hill